 custom UserForm and a sample Visual Basic for Applications macro that

-places the data you enter on a worksheet.
+places the data that you enter in a worksheet.

 Creating a Custom UserForm

 To create a custom UserForm, follow these steps:

 - Save and close any open workbooks, and then create a new workbook.